talsma-ict/umldoclet/readme.md

-- First of all a big thanks to [Arnaud Roques](https://github.com/arnaudroques), the developer of the excellent [PlantUML project](https://github.com/plantuml/plantuml) without whom this project wouldn't exist!
+- First of all a big thanks to [Arnaud Roques](https://github.com/arnaudroques), the developer of the excellent [PlantUML project](https://github.com/plantuml/plantuml) without whom this project wouldn't exist! :clap:
-- And of course thank _you_ for using UML Doclet :clap:.
+- And of course thank _you_ for using UML Doclet.
   I hope it may be of benefit to your project!

 ## License